 There’s something that requires close attention when looking at roulette odds and probabilities.
-The fact that these odds are 37 to one and 36 to one on the American double-zero wheel and the European single-zero wheel respectively doesn’t mean that on every 38 or 37 spins, a winner is found.
-Gamblers would really wish for this, but sadly, this is not the case.
+The fact that these odds are 37 to one and 36 to one on the American double-zero wheel and the European single-zero wheel, respectively, doesn’t mean that a winner is found on every 38 or 37 spins.
+Gamblers would wish for this, but sadly, this is not the case.
 Roulette odds are just long-range figures based on math.
-A game of roulette can be crazy as there may be many winners or no winners.
-You may find yourself facing losing streaks or winning and winning streaks every time you place bets.
+A roulette game can be crazy as there may be many winners or no winners.
+You may face losing streaks or winning streaks every time you place bets.

-As a player continues to place bets the real roulette odds start to take shape.
+As a player continues to place bets, the actual roulette odds start to shape.
 Though it will not be perfect, the calculations are based on the winnings and losses.
-Unfortunately, roulette probabilities and odds are all the same regardless of whether you play a single spin or thousands of spins.
-And this is what some gamblers think that they can out-smart the math.
+Unfortunately, roulette probabilities and odds are the same regardless of whether you play a single spin or thousands of spins.
+And this is why some gamblers think that they can out-smart the math.
 They can’t.

 Roulette Odds On Proposition Bets

-Roulette odds work in the same manner as every other bet in a game.
+Roulette odds work the same manner as every other bet in a game.
 Let’s take the example of an even-money bet of red-black.
-This bet is referred to as even money since a win pays a gambler one unit for every one unit wagered.
+This bet is called even money since a win pays a gambler one unit for every one unit wagered.
 However, odds and probabilities aren’t one-to-one.

-Here come the odds: You will win 18 times and get to lose 20 times when playing on the American double-zero wheels.
-On the other hand, if you are playing on the European single-zero wheels, you are assured of 18 wins, but sadly, 19 loses.
+Here come the odds: You will win 18 times and lose 20 times when playing on the American double-zero wheels.
+On the other hand, if you are playing on the European single-zero wheels, you are assured of 18 wins but, sadly, 19 losses.

-Remember that there are some bets that come or rather consist of either greater or lesser house edges.
+Remember that some bets come or rather consist of either greater or lesser house edges.
 Such was covered in previous sections.